meiokubo-zz/emoji.zsh-theme/README.md

 - ```➜ current_dir (git_branch) <emoji indicator>```
 - ✏️ Git prompt is dirty (uncommitted files)
 - ✅ Git prompt is clean (committed)

+## Issues
+- ✏️ emoji is breaking cursor potion to the right hover on the first charactor on Crostini terminal